Do you have any questions? We have the answers.

 Will the StUB reduce car traffic?

-With the route developed, 31 million car kilometers per year will be able to be shifted to public transportation.
+With the developed route between Nuremberg, Erlangen and Herzogenaurach, 31 million car kilometers per year will be able to be shifted to public transportation.
 This will also reduce traffic noise.
-We expect the greatest relief in commuter traffic, since this is where the willingness to choose local public transportation is generally greatest and the StUB connects many locations of companies and public institutions, and therefore many places of work.
+We expect the greatest relief in commuter traffic since this is where the willingness to choose local public transportation is generally greatest and the StUB connects many locations of companies and public institutions, and therefore many places of work.

 How will the sound and noise protection of the residents be ensured?